ourlifeloop/marketing/src/cms/training-faqs/why-do-i-not-see-the-transportation-tab.md

 ---
 question: Why can I not see the Transportation tab?
-answer: "- If you do not have the permissions to view Transportation, then you will not have the ability to see the maintenance tab.
+answer: "- If you do not have the permissions to view Transportation, then you will not have the ability to see the transportation tab.
 If you need this permissions on, please talk to your local community LifeLoop Champion. "
 isMobile: false
 topics: